essence-git/project-3/project-3.md

+# TASK 1
-# Source Code Management for a Distributed Development Team
+Source Code Management for a Distributed Development Team

 ## Introduction